 Nausicaä: Valley of the Wind (風の谷のナウシカ) is the second full-length anime movie directed by Hayao Miyazaki, following the first work titled The Castle of Cagliostro released in 1979.
 The classic fantasy film was created in 1984 by an old animation studio Topcraft, the predecessor of Studio Ghibli.

 Nausicaä: Valley of the Wind was adapted from the same titled manga series written by Hayao Miyazaki that consists of 7 volumes published between 1982 and 1994.
 It is based on only a part of the whole story of the manga (until the middle of vol.2).

 The setting of the story is the world where 1000 years pass after the war Seven Days of Fire.
 Poisonous forests are created by the war, which are hazardous to humans.
 A 16-year-old girl Nausicaä, who is the princess of the Valley of the Wind, exerts herself to ensure coexistence with both humans and nature including the toxic forests.

-5 Recommended Anime Similar to Nausicaä: Valley of the Wind
+5 Recommended Anime and Movies Similar to Nausicaä: Valley of the Wind

 1. Princess Mononoke